mayureshw/quartools/README.md

     Use 'make clean' to get rid of the work area of ModelSim to reclaim space.

+1. Compilation

+    'make compile' would run flow 'compile' on the TOP module.
+Rest of the specification is similar to bsimu.

 # Wish list

 - More flows and configurable options to be added over time - typically in the form of more targets to the makefile.
 General structure of usage of the package is likely to remain same.